musselwhizzle/Focus-Points/docs/Focus Points.md

 - Camera settings
 - Focus information

 Parts of image information and camera settings come from the LrC catalog, so this information is present for every photo.
-These sections may be extended by camera specific items like crop mode, drive mode etc, depending on the availabity of information in makernotes.
+These sections may be extended by camera specific items like crop mode, drive mode etc., depending on the availabity of information in makernotes.

 Focus information is only present for those photos where the corresponding image file has full metadata included.
-See [Scope and Limitations](docs/Focus%20Points.md) for more detailed information.
+See [Scope and Limitations](#1-scope-and-limitations) for more detailed information.
 <br>
 <br>